 This quick sketch shows the points I'm interested in transferring, The method works by placing the pointer on the drawing surface with its point touching the desired location on the boat, then tracing the outline of the pointer stick onto the drawing surface.

 The pointer gets repositioned for each measurement.
 When finished, the drawing surface looked something like this.
 While it may appear confusing, with some color-coding and labelling each outline can easily be located.

 The final step is to secure the master drawing to the plywood stock, then using the traced outlines, recreate each position of the stick.
 At each position, the pointer will indicate where a dot should be placed on the plywood.

-Just connect the dots and you've got a pattern.
+Just connect the dots and you've drawn a pattern.
 Here it is cut out.

-With just a little final planing, I got a good fit.
+With just a little final planing on the edge bevel, I got a good fit.

 I still may need easy access inside this section so the top will not be glued down yet.

 I also had enough plywood left to make the aft center section.
 The final edge cut will happen when the adjoining pieces are ready to go.

 Hopefully that will be soon as I am planning to head back to Boston for another sheet of 9mm plywood next Saturday...

 RE-THINKING THE SEAT TOPS...